 \subsection{The Role of the End-of-Sentence Token}

-It has been hypothesized that attention given to special tokens is used by the model as a `no-op' \cite{clark-etal-2019-bert}. \citet{ferrando-costa-jussa-2021-attention-weights} analyze attention weights of the cross-attention to source finalizing tokens (final punctuation mark and $\eos$), and find the value vectors\footnote{We refer to the values generated by $\mathbf{W}_V^{h}$.} (\cref{fig:norm_values}) associated with these tokens to be almost zero length.
+It has been hypothesized that attention given to special tokens is used by the model as a `no-op' \cite{clark-etal-2019-bert}. \citet{ferrando-costa-jussa-2021-attention-weights} analyze attention weights of the cross-attention to source finalizing tokens (final punctuation mark and $\eos$), and find the value vectors (see \Cref{sec:values_norms}) associated with these tokens to be almost zero norm.
 Additionally, they find that attention weights to source finalizing tokens tend to increase when predicting tokens that heavily rely on the target prefix, such as postpositions, particles, or closing subwords.
-The proposed cross-attention decomposition in \cref{sec:cross_attn_decomposition} allows us to analyze both the contributions of source tokens, and the residual connection (\cref{fig:cross_attention_example} (b)).
+The proposed cross-attention decomposition in \Cref{sec:cross_attn_decomposition} allows us to analyze both the contributions of source tokens, and the residual connection (\Cref{fig:cross_attention_example} (b)).
 We measure the Pearson correlation between attention weights to $\eos$ token and the contribution of the residual connection in the cross-attention.
-We can see in \cref{fig:corr_bil} that there is a high correlation in every layer, especially in the last layers.
+We can see in \Cref{fig:corr_bil} that there is a high correlation in almost every layer, especially in the last layers.
 This demonstrates that finalizing tokens are used to \textit{skip source attention}, since the higher their attention score, the more information is flowing from the decoder (in the residual) coming from the target prefix.